datastax/python-driver/docs/getting_started.rst

 the query to be considered a success.

 By default, :attr:`.ConsistencyLevel.LOCAL_ONE` will be used for all queries.
-You can specify a different default for the session on :attr:`.Session.default_consistency_level`.
+You can specify a different default for the session on :attr:`.Session.default_consistency_level` if the cluster is configured in legacy mode (not using execution profiles).
+Otherwise this can be done by setting the :attr:`.ExecutionProfile.consistency_level` for the execution profile with key :data:`~.cluster.EXEC_PROFILE_DEFAULT`.
 To specify a different consistency level per request, wrap queries in a :class:`~.SimpleStatement`: